-(a) competent independent advice to the board of the offeree company regarding the transaction, the controlling position which it will create and the effect which this will have on shareholders generally;

-(b) full details of the maximum potential controlling position:

-(i) where this is dependent upon the outcome of underwriting arrangements, it should be assumed that the potential controllers will, in addition to any other entitlement, take up their full underwriting participation; and
+- (a) competent independent advice to the offeree company regarding the transaction, the controlling position which it will create and the effect which this will have on shareholders generally; - (b) full details of the maximum potential controlling position: - (i) where this is dependent upon the outcome of underwriting arrangements, it should be assumed that the potential controllers will, in addition to any other entitlement, take up their full underwriting participation; and

-(ii) where convertible securities, options or securities with subscription rights are to be issued, the potential controlling position must be indicated on the assumption that only the controllers will convert or exercise the subscription rights, and will do so in full and at the earliest opportunity (the date of which must also be given);

-(c) where the maximum potential shareholding resulting from the proposed transaction will exceed 50% of the voting rights of the company, specific and prominent reference to this possibility and to the fact that, subject to Section 7 below, the potential controllers may acquire further interests in shares without incurring any further obligation under Rule 9 to make a general offer;

-(d) in cases where the potential controlling position will be held by more than one person, the identity of the potential controllers and their individual potential interests in shares in addition to the information required under (j) below;

-(e) a statement that the Panel has agreed, subject to shareholders' approval, to waive any obligations to make a general offer which might result from the transaction;

-(f) a statement that, in the event that the proposals are approved at the shareholders' meeting, the potential controllers will not be restricted from making an offer for the offeree company, unless the potential controllers have either:

-(i) made a statement that they do not intend to make an offer (see Rule 2.8), in which case full details of the statement must be included in the circular; or

-(ii) entered into an agreement with the company not to make an offer (see Note 5 on the definition of acting in concert), in which case full details of the standstill agreement must be included in the circular;

-- (g) Rule 16.2 (management incentivisation); - (h) Rule 19.2 (responsibility statements, etc.); - (i) Rule 21.2 (inducement fees and other offer-related arrangements);

-(j) Rules 23, 24.2, 24.3 and 25.3 (information which must include full details of the assets, if any, being injected);

-(k) Rules 24.4 and 25.4 (disclosure of interests and dealings).
-Dealings in respect of Rule 24.4 should be covered for the 12 months prior to the publication of the circular but dealings in respect of Rule 25.4 need not be disclosed as there is no offer period;

-(I) Rules 24.6 and 24.9 (arrangements in connection with the proposal);

-(m) Rule 25.5 (service contracts of directors and proposed directors);

-(n) Rule 25.7 (other information);

-(o) Rule 26 (documents to be published on a website); and

-(p) Rules 28 and 29 (profit forecasts, quantified financial benefits statements and asset valuations relating to the offeree company or relating to assets being acquired by the offeree company).
+- (ii) where convertible securities, options or securities with subscription rights are to be issued, the potential controlling position must be indicated on the assumption that only the controllers will convert or exercise the subscription rights, and will do so in full and at the earliest opportunity (the date of which must also be given); - (c) where the maximum potential shareholding resulting from the proposed transaction will exceed 50% of the voting rights of the company, specific and prominent reference to this possibility and to the fact that, subject to Section 7 below, the potential controllers may acquire further interests in shares without incurring any further obligation under Rule 9 to make a general offer; - (d) in cases where the potential controlling position will be held by more than one person, the identity of the potential controllers and their individual potential interests in shares in addition to the information required under (i) below; - (e) a statement that the Panel has agreed, subject to shareholders' approval, to waive any obligations to make a general offer which might result from the transaction: - (f) Rule 16.2 (management incentivisation); - (g) Rule 19.2 (responsibility statements, etc.); - (h) Rule 21.2 (inducement fees and other offer-related arrangements); - (i) Rules 23, 24.2, 24.3 and 25.3 (information which must include full details of the assets, if any, being injected); - (j) Rules 24.4 and 25.4 (disclosure of interests and dealings).
+Dealings in respect of Rule 24.4 should be covered for the 12 months prior to the publication of the circular but dealings in respect of Rule 25.4 need not be disclosed as there is no offer period; - (k) Rules 24.6 and 24.9 (arrangements in connection with the proposal); - (I) Rule 25.5 (service contracts of directors and proposed directors); - (m) Rule 25.7 (material contracts, irrevocable commitments and letters of intent, and documents published on a website): - (n) Rule 26 (documents to be published on a website); and - (o) Rules 28 and 29 (profit forecasts and asset valuations relating to the offeree company or relating to assets being acquired by the offeree company).